Diphenoxylate and AtropinePronunciation

 RECOMMENDED DOSAGE SCHEDULES SHOULD BE STRICTLY FOLLOWED.
 THIS MEDICATION SHOULD BE KEPT IN A CHILD-RESISTANT CONTAINER AND OUT OF THE REACH OF CHILDREN, SINCE AN OVERDOSAGE MAY RESULT IN SEVERE, EVEN FATAL, RESPIRATORY DEPRESSION.

-In the event of overdose, induction of vomiting, gastric lavage, establishment of a patent airway, and possibly mechanically assisted respiration are advised.
+Treatment: In the event of overdose, induction of vomiting, gastric lavage, establishment of a patent airway, and possibly mechanically assisted respiration are advised.
 In vitro and animal studies indicate that activated charcoal may significantly decrease the bioavailability of diphenoxylate.
 In non-comatose patients, a slurry of 100 g of activated charcoal can be administered immediately after the induction of vomiting or gastric lavage.

 Following initial improvement of respiratory function, repeated doses of naloxone hydrochloride may be required to counteract recurrent respiratory depression.
 Supplemental intramuscular doses of naloxone hydrochloride may be utilized to produce a longer-lasting effect.